olvaffe/olv-notes/systems/init/systemd-unit.md

 - `man systemd.unit`
   - `Wants=`: if this unit gets started, other units listed are also started;
     it is fine for other units to fail
+    - this does not express ordering; this unit and the wanted units may be started simultaneously unless `Before=` and `After=` are specified
   - `Requires=`: if this unit gets started, other units listed are also started; if any of other unit fails to start, this unit is not started
   - `Conflicts=`: if this unit gets started, other units listed are stopped